-A mediator can help you and your ex-partner agree on child arrangements, without taking sides.
+A mediator can help families experiencing separation resolve arrangements including financial and child arrangements, without taking sides.

 Child Inclusive Mediation gives a child or young person the opportunity to meet and talk with a trained mediator who is helping the parents to reach an agreement.
 More information can be found here.